kissmetrics/km-support/_posts/2012-11-26-team-permissions.md

 * Create and edit reports
 * Access to using Event Library to create events
 * Access to editing the site's name and properties' and events' names
-* Ability to delete site
+* Ability to delete site.

 ## Owner